OpenNebula/docs/source/management_and_operations/users_groups_management/fireedge_sunstone_views.rst

     |   |-- acl-tab.yaml                   <--- Enable ACL tab and define its actions
     |   |-- backupjobs-tab.yaml            <--- Enable Backup jobs tab and define its actions
     |   |-- backup-tab.yaml                <--- Enable Backup tab and define its actions
+    |   |-- cluster-tab.yaml               <--- Enable Cluster tab and define its actions
     |   |-- datastore-tab.yaml             <--- Enable Datastore tab and define its actions
     |   |-- file-tab.yaml                  <--- Enable Files tab and define its actions
     |   |-- group-tab.yaml                 <--- Enable Groups tab and define its actions
     |   |-- host-tab.yaml                  <--- Enable Host tab and define its actions
     |   |-- image-tab.yaml                 <--- Enable Images tab and define its actions
     |   |-- marketplace-app-tab.yaml       <--- Enable Apps tab and define its actions
+    |   |-- marketplace-tab.yaml           <--- Enable Marketplace tab and define its actions
     |   |-- sec-group-tab.yaml             <--- Enable Security groups tab and define its actions
+    |   |-- service-tab.yaml               <--- Enable Service tab and define its actions
+    |   |-- service-template-tab.yaml      <--- Enable Service template tab and define its actions
+    |   |-- support-tab.yaml               <--- Enable Support tab and define its actions
     |   |-- user-tab.yaml                  <--- Enable User tab and define its actions
     |   |-- vdc-tab.yaml                   <--- Enable VDC tab and define its actions
     |   |-- vm-group-tab.yaml              <--- Enable Virtual Machine groups tab and define its actions
     |   |-- vm-tab-tab.yaml                <--- Enable Virtual Machine tab and define its actions
     |   |-- vm-template-tab.yaml           <--- Enable Virtual Machine templates tab and define its actions
     |   |-- vnet-tab.yaml                  <--- Enable Virtual Networks tab and define its actions
+    |   |-- vnet-template-tab.yaml         <--- Enable Virtual Networks templates tab and define its actions
+    |   |-- vrouter-tab.yaml               <--- Enable Virtual Router tab and define its actions
+    |   |-- vrouter-template-tab.yaml      <--- Enable Virtual Router template tab and define its actions
+    |   |-- zone-tab.yaml                  <--- Enable Zone tab and define its actions
     |-- user/
     |   |-- backup-tab.yaml                <--- Enable Backup tab and define its actions
     |   |-- file-tab.yaml                  <--- Enable Files tab and define its actions